pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 Derivatives may alter the foundation works and therefore the view on its knowledge.
 That change can happen in different ways.

 ##### Influence of the author
 The author who creates a derived work might inject his opinion and ideology.
 He then will put more emphasis on ideas and concepts which will help his cause and neglect others.
 Another influence on an author’s work is his own comprehension.
-There is the possibility that he doesn’t understands the topic properly himself and therefore his derivatives have to reflect that lack of understanding.
+There is the possibility that he doesn’t understand the topic properly himself and therefore his derivatives have to reflect that lack of understanding.
 When the foundations aren’t strong how can the building on top be?

 ##### The type of work
 Even if the author stayed close the original work and understood it properly, the type of work he tries to derive might change the view in itself.
 If his goal is to produce a summary the reasoning cannot be as thorough, the history and context as complete.
 On the other hand, if the goal is to extend the field there is usually no point in rephrasing its whole corpus of knowledge again.
 The author will formulate his findings and describe how it connects to the corpus.
 It is upon the reader to have the required understanding of the field’s foundations.

-The above example describe derivates which alter the foundations to some extend, but there is one type of derived work which tries to be as close to the original as possible, the translation.
+The above example describe derivates which alter the foundations to some extend, but there is one type of derived work which tries to be as close to the original as possible: the translation.
 But even here alterations have to happen.
 Translating text suffers from the illness of information loss.
 The meaning of a phrase in one language might be hard to translate into another.
 The meaning changes, so does the view.

 #### Limitations of reading the originals
 Of course, there are practical limitations to a *foundational works first* approach.
 Sometimes they simply aren’t the right source.
 For example we want to get get an overview.
 A summary might yield better results here.
 Another hindrance can be language.
 We decide to read a book written in a foreign language we haven’t mastered.
-In that case, we only have two options, we learn the language or we use a translation.
+In that case, we only have two options: we learn the language or we use a translation.
 Which one is more appropriate depends solely on the reader and his preferences.
 In the end, the goal is understanding but the time investment most be sensible.

 One limitation specific to the digital reader is the availability of the work as digital copy.
 If it doesn’t exist it cannot be integrated into the reader’s setup.
 Fortunately, for many foundational works the [Gutenberg Project](https://www.gutenberg.org/) did a tremendous job in providing different digital formats at no cost.
-We also can find prominent books in its digital form on platforms like Amazon.
+We also can find prominent books in their digital forms on platforms like Amazon.
 Where there is a demand, there will be supply.

 ### Derivatives for getting an overview or extending our knowledge
 Starting with the foundations makes sure we are building up the same foundations in our head, a prerequisite for continued reading and research.
 But not every art and science is equally interesting or important us.
 When only an overview or rough grasp of the concepts of a field is required working through a summary can be an advisable approach.